Katsarski/scylla_cassandra_stress_app/README.md

 - Average latency mean (in ms)
 - Average 99th percentile latency (in ms)
 - Standard deviation of maximum latency (in ms)

+## Known issues

+- The printed/stored output process/test duration also includes a ~15 seconds overhead due to the time it takes to spin up the `scylladb/cassandra-stress` container
+- The printed/stored output process/test duration does not properly calculate the elapsed time and can differ to up to +1 second